 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Monday to Wednesday from 9 am to 4 pm and Thursday to Friday from 9 am to 12 pm.
+This course is currently scheduled on 5 days a week.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES